virtual-kubelet/community/governance.md

 # Virtual Kubelet Governance

 The following document outlines how the virtual kubelet governance operates.
-Much of this document has been repurposed from Helm's governance guidelines.

 Virtual kubelet relies on two components, the pluggable interface and the providers that "plug-in."

-## Maintainers Structure

-There are two levels of maintainers for virtual kubelet.
-The virtual kubelet core maintainers oversee the overall project and it's health.
+There are two levels of maintainers for virtual kubelet, core maintainers and project or provider maintainers.

 ### Virtual Kubelet Core Maintainers